Dalton Rushing

-Dalton Wayne Rushing (born February 21, 2001) is an American professional baseball catcher and first baseman for the Los Angeles Dodgers of Major League Baseball (MLB).
-He played college baseball for the Louisville Cardinals.
+Dalton Wayne Rushing (born February 21, 2001) is an American professional baseball catcher for the Los Angeles Dodgers of Major League Baseball (MLB).
+He played college baseball for the Louisville Cardinals and was selected by the Dodgers in the second round of the 2022 MLB draft.
+He made his MLB debut in 2025.

 Early life and amateur career

 Rushing attended Brighton High School in Brighton, Tennessee, where he played baseball.
 As a senior in 2019, he batted .491 with 11 home runs and 46 RBI and earned All-State honors.
 He went undrafted in the 2019 Major League Baseball draft and enrolled at the University of Louisville to play college baseball.

 Due to Henry Davis being named Louisville's starting catcher in 2020, Rushing began playing first base and started six games for the season before it was cancelled due to the COVID-19 pandemic.
 He appeared in 28 games in 2021, batting .254 with four home runs and 14 RBI.
 After the season, he played in the Cape Cod Baseball League with the Bourne Braves with whom he batted .314 with six home runs over 118 at-bats and was named a league all-star.
 After Davis was selected first overall in the 2021 Major League Baseball draft, Rushing was named Louisville's starting catcher for the 2022 season.
 He finished the season having appeared in 64 games, slashing .310/.470/.686 with 23 home runs, 62 RBI, and 16 doubles.
 He was named an All-American, and ended the season as a top prospect for the upcoming MLB draft.